-Sixth Form at King’s is an exciting transition for both existing pupils as they move on to the next stage of their education, and for around thirty new pupils who join from a range of local state and independent schools.
+Sixth Form at The King’s School, Worcester is an exciting transition for both existing pupils as they move on to the next stage of their education, and for around thirty new pupils who join from a range of local state and independent schools.
 All pupils initially choose four A Level subjects in Lower Sixth (Year 12) and will continue with either three or four of these to full A Level in Upper Sixth (Year 13).

 Choosing A Level Options

-A Level subjects
+Sixth Form, A Level subjects

-Entrance to King's at Sixth Form
+Entrance to The King's School Worcester, at Sixth Form

 During the A level Assessment Day, applicants will take part in various team building exercises.
-They can observe A Level lessons in subjects they have indicated they are interested in, undertake a cognitive abilities test (a specially designed multiple choice test geared to the age group, which contains elements of English, mathematics and spatial relationships) and have an interview.
+They can observe A Level lessons in subjects they have indicated they are interested in, undertake a cognitive abilities test (a specially designed multiple choice test geared to the age group, which contains elements of English, Mathematics and spatial relationships) and have an interview.

 Offers are then made which are conditional on GCSE results.
-To qualify for entry to the King’s Sixth Form the minimum requirement for external candidates is usually six passes at least at B grade (or equivalent) and a further two passes at C grade (or equivalent) at GCSE.
+To qualify for entry to the King’s Sixth Form, Worcester the minimum requirement for external candidates is usually six passes at least at B grade (or equivalent) and a further two passes at C grade (or equivalent) at GCSE.
 We would expect most of our Sixth Form applicants to comfortably exceed this.
 Ideally, candidates should expect to achieve a Grade A or higher in any subject that is to be taken at A Level if these subjects have been taken at GCSE, but a B will usually be accepted.

 If you are thinking about studying A Level in Worcester, one of the best ways to get to know The King's School Sixth Form is to attend an Open Morning.